 Ribosomes are tightly controlled.

 Ribosomes are large, multi-component molecular machines, composed of both ribosomal RNAs (rRNAs) and proteins (r-proteins).
 They act as a principal component of cellular life, and, given the number of components, are energetically costly to the cell.
-It then follows that the components of ribosomes must be tightly controlled, so that each component is within stoichiometric ratio.
+Production of ribosome components are tightly controlled so that each component is within stoichiometric ratio.
 There are many studies exploring how individual rRNA and r-proteins are regulated, amounting to several broad categories of regulation.